nmatsuda/viz1090/README.md

 ```

 3. Download and process map data
-Grab a shapefile with your desired level of detail from https://www.naturalearthdata.com/downloads

-[This](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/ne_10m_admin_1_states_provinces.zip) is a good place to start.

-Unzip and copy the .shp and .shx files.

 ```
 sudo apt install python3 python3-pip
-pip3 install geopandas tqdm
+pip3 install fiona tqdm
-python3 mapconverter.py ne_10m_admin_1_states_provinces.shp
+./getmap.sh
 ```

-This will produce a file mapdata.bin that viz1090 reads.
-If the file doesn't exist then visualizer will show planes and trails without any geography.
+This will produce files for map and airport geometry, with labels, that viz1090 reads.
+If any of these files don't exist then visualizer will show planes and trails without any geography.

 The default parameters for mapconverter should render resonably quickly on a Raspberri Pi 4.
-See the mapconverter section below for other options.
+See the mapconverter section below for other options and more information about map sources.

 3. (Windows only)